100 Stories

 What Day?

-• By car: If you have a car or you know someone who can drive in Japan, I recommend this option as it is the most efficient way of getting to the Outlets.
-From the city center of Hiroshima, you can expect to drive approximately 25 minutes (pending no traffic jams, which is what I faced) to reach the Outlets.
+• By car: If you have a car or you know someone who can drive in Japan, I recommend this option as it is the most efficient way of getting to THE OUTLETS.
+From the city center of Hiroshima, you can expect to drive approximately 25 minutes (pending no traffic jams, which is what I faced) to reach THE OUTLETS.
 Parking is free for all customers up to a certain amount of time.

 Expenses